System Requirements¶

 This document outlines the system requirements for running Teranode.
 Requirements differ based on:

-- Deployment type: Docker Compose (single-node) vs Kubernetes (multi-node)
+- Deployment type: Docker quickstart (single-host) vs Kubernetes (multi-node)

 All specifications assume a seeded, pruned node with default retention settings.
 Requirements may increase if: